Introduction: The Real Cost of Neglecting Dental Health

 3. Persistent Bad Breath: More Than Just a Hygiene Issue

-Chronic bad breath, or halitosis, is often linked to poor oral hygiene—but sometimes it’s a symptom of deeper issues such as gum disease, dry mouth, or infections.
+Chronic bad breath, or halitosis, is often linked to poor oral hygiene, but it can also be a symptom of deeper issues such as gum disease, dry mouth, or infections.
 In some cases, it can even point to systemic conditions like diabetes or digestive problems.

 Ignoring persistent bad breath doesn’t just affect your confidence; it allows bacteria and decay to spread, harming your gums and teeth.

-Solution: Regular cleanings and checkups can identify and treat the root cause of bad breath before it leads to larger dental concerns.
+Solution: Regular cleanings and checkups can identify and treat the root cause of bad breath before it leads to more serious dental problems.

 4. Chipped or Cracked Teeth: Cosmetic or Catastrophic?